Tooth Extraction and Removal in La Jolla

 The health of your teeth is important for all aspects of oral function.
 Whether it’s talking, chewing, or simply smiling, our teeth play an important role in our daily lives.
 In some situations, however, teeth need to be removed to improve the overall health of our mouths.
-Dental extractions can be performed by Dr. Weston Spencer at our La Jolla and Rancho Santa Fe offices so that you can enjoy a beautiful, healthy smile once again.
+Dental extractions can be performed by Dr. Weston Spencer at our La Jolla – North Pacific Beach dental office so that you can enjoy a beautiful, healthy smile once again.

 Reasons for Dental Extraction